NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 http://conda.pydata.org/docs/using/envs.html

-IF you are only going to use Python / Anaconda for PyGNOME, then you can ignore this.
+If you are only going to use Python / conda for PyGNOME, then you can ignore this.
 However, if you are using Anaconda for other projects that might depend on specific versions of specific libraries (like numpy, scipy, etc), then you may want create an environment